Protelis/Protelis-Demo/README.md

 # Protelis demo application

-This application demonstrates a minimal application making use of Protelis.
+This project demonstrates a minimal application making use of Protelis.

 Protelis requires Java 8+.
 This project has been set up to run in Eclipse with Maven, and should be able to be directly imported and executed if you have these set up.